 My research and teaching specialties are at the intersection of digital methodologies and medieval history.
-I use digital methods like text mining, spatial history and network analysis to explore conflict in medieval European history, and my in-classroom work makes similar use of these approaches.
+I use digital methods like text mining, spatial history and network analysis to explore conflict in medieval European history, and my history-pedagogy research makes similar use of these approaches.
+I am also the PI on Net.Create, an NSF-funded exploration of network analysis in history reading comprehension.
 Together with Michelle Dalmau, I co-direct the Institute for Digital Arts & Humanities, which provides digital-methods and digital-pedagogy consulting and research services to the Indiana University-Bloomington arts & humanities community.
 Prior to returning to the scholarly world, I spent ten years managing Web sites and the technical and creative people responsible for creating those Web sites.

 Clinical Assistant Professor, Department of History